Dabeastdoctor/Dabeastdoctor.github.io/about.md

 permalink: /about/
 ---

 Hey!
 I'm Anish.
 I love Doctor Who and the Percy Jackson series of books, (including the Heroes of Olympus).
 I obviously like reading, playing Pac Man and generally on some form of tech.
 I also love technology, IT, Maths, English and Graphics in school.
+But yeah.

 ### More Information